top of page

 Lawn

 Watch your lawn for brown patches.
 Before you think fungus remember Poa Annua is now dying and leaving patches of dead stuff.
 Japanese beetle grubs are eating the roots of your grass.
-Many things could be the cause so when you come to Northside bring a sample of your problem, maybe we can figure it out.
+Many things could be the cause so when you come to Northside bring a sample of your problem, so we can help diagnose the problem.
+Bermuda can be sprayed with Fertilome® Weed Out for broadleaf weeds.
+Put lime on your Fescue grass.
+Lawn Schedule

 Vegetable Gardens

 Water your cucumbers regularly to prevent a bitter taste.
 Don't let tomatoes dry out between waterings and check them for blossom end rot.
 Blossom end rot is usually a calcium deficiency that a foliar spray will correct.
-Replant squash and beans to have a steady supply all summer.
+Pull spent plants and replant stuff like squash and beans to have a steady supply all summer.
+Plant herbs in containers on your deck or next to your kitchen window.

 Wild Birds